mmbman/Katagiri/1979-06-15-Fukanzazengi-Lecture7.md

 > Moreover, although in realization the mind of the [zazen](glossary#zazen) practicer and its objects both arise and disappear within the stillness of samadhi, since it occurs [within] the sphere of jijuyu, it doesn't disturb a single mote of dust, nor infringe upon a single phenomenon.

-"Although in realization, the mind of the [zazen](glossary#zazen) practicer and also its object both arise and disappear..." Ð that means, the mind and its objects goes in and goes out; [enlightenment](glossary#enlightenment).
+"Although in realization, the mind of the [zazen](glossary#zazen) practicer and also its object both arise and disappear..." - that means, the mind and its objects goes in and goes out; [enlightenment](glossary#enlightenment).

 "... within the stillness of  [samadhi](glossary#samadhi)."
 That is: We have a technical term, [shijo](glossary#shijo), signing of the beginning of [zazen](glossary#zazen).
 When you hit the bell three times, that is called shijo, signing of [the] beginning of zazen.
 The "shi" is "struck".
 "Jo" is "stillness".
 Stillness implies samadhi; stillness implies zazen itself.
 So, "struck zazen" means, zazen settles itself in zazen.
 So you dwell in zazen at that time.
 That is [the] sign of [the] starting of zazen, so we call [it] "shijo".
 [The] end of zazen is called 'kaijo'; 'kai' means 'open'.
 'Jo' is stillness.
 So, 'open stillness'.
 The stillness means zazen; 'to open zazen'.
 That means, [the] end of zazen.